-According to him, he centre started as an idea to generate revenue for the institution with all the entrepreneural activities geared towards imparting the skills on the students regardless of their course of study.
-He said the skills ranged from computer repairs, animal husbandry, fisheries, poultry to bakery.
-He said the centre had trained over 40,000 students since its inception.
+According to him, the centre started as an idea to generate revenue for the institution, through entrepreneural activities also geared towards imparting skills in students, regardless of their courses of study.
+He said the skills involved ranged from computer repairs, animal husbandry, fisheries, poultry to bakery.
+He said the centre has trained over 40,000 students since its inception.

-He further said that the university had collaborated with the Nigerian Airforce at some point during the peak of the insecurity in Maiduguri and through the centre, a diagnostic bench was invented to diagnose a faulty jet and it was repaired to perfection.
-From there, the university was able to have a patent registered for the test bench and subsequently more patents were registered through the same means.
+He further said that the University had collaborated with the Nigerian Airforce at some point during the peak of the insecurity in Maiduguri and through the Centre, a diagnostic bench was invented to diagnose a faulty jet, which was subsequently repaired to perfection.
+From there, the University was able to have a patent registered for the test bench and thereafter more patents were registered through the same means.

-The institution has also come up with a science pack, which looks at all of the research findings and some are being packaged for commercialization.
-The university also has a consult services that also generates revenue, the centre for distant learning wasn’t left out as well as it generates between N800 million to N1 billion.
-In addition, the university also has a hotel named Kanem Suites with branches in Abuja, Kano and in the school campus in Maiduguri.
-All these serve as avenue for generating revenue for research in the institution.
+The institution has also come up with a science park, which looks at different research findings, some of which are being packaged for commercialisation.
+According to Professor Shugaba, the university equally has a consulting services company that generates revenue, and a centre for distant learning that generates between N800 million and N1 billion annually.
+In addition, the university has a hotel named Kanem Suites, with branches in Abuja, Kano and on the campus in Maiduguri.
+All these serve as avenues for generating revenue for research in the institution.

-While a lot of experts have stressed the need to improve the quantity and quality of research outputs from higher institutions, they have also added that the focus of research should be in line with national priorities as well as knowledge-and demand-driven to aid national development.
+While a lot of experts have stressed the need to improve the quantity and quality of research outputs from higher institutions, they have also added that the focus of research should be in line with national priorities, while also being knowledge-and demand-driven, to aid national development.

 Rahma Olamide Oladosu is a Staff Writer with the Economic Confidential